MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/creating-a-cmdlet-to-access-a-data-store.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: Creating a Cmdlet to Access a Data Store ms.date: 09/13/2016
+title: Creating a Cmdlet to Access a Data Store
+description: Creating a Cmdlet to Access a Data Store
 ---
 # Creating a Cmdlet to Access a Data Store